buttheadbob/MDK-SE/Advanced:-IGC.md

 * [Tag](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Tag).
 The tag is the identification used to determine the expected contents of the message. **Tag should be chosen to be unique, or to match a known tag.**
 * [Data](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Data).
 The actual data of the message.
 The message data sent can be any immutable type.
 That means it’s not changeable.The simplest message is just a string
-* [Source](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Source). the source of the message (who sent it).
+* [Source](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Source).
+The source of the message (who sent it).
 The source can be used to send unicast messages back to the sender.

 ## Receiving Messages
 Check for messages existing on a channel with [.HasPendingMessages](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.IMyMessageProvider.HasPendingMessage).